jay3183/shoppinglist-jquery/README.md

-# shoppinglist-jquery

-Shopping list app -  front end
+# Shopping list app using jquery